Revealed: The True Cost of Paper-Based Agenda and Records Systems

 Clerks are having to jump hurdle after hurdle to deliver a high standard of service for their citizens.
 Paper-based approaches to agenda and records management are taking up hours of valuable time and still do not result in the level of transparency necessary for local government.
 What’s more, these challenges are being compounded by increasingly tighter local government budgets.

 The good news is there are ways to reduce the time needed for legislative duties, enabling local governments to achieve more with less.
 The even better news is that an automated solution doesn’t have to be expensive.
-In fact, the agenda management tool from iCompass – AgendaFree – is free for local governments, and can halve the time spent on agenda management.
-To see how AgendaFree can increase efficiency without compromising a local government’s budget, learn more here.
+To see how local governments can increase efficiency without compromising budget, learn more here.